Tag: supplements

 Omega-3 Deficiency: Signs Your Body Is Running Low on Essential Fats

-Omega-3 Fatty Acids are critical for brain function, heart health, and controlling inflammation.
+?>Omega-3 Fatty Acids are critical for brain function, heart health, and controlling inflammation.
 Yet many people in the U.S. don’t get enough—largely because modern diets are heavy in processed foods and low in fatty fish.
 Since your body can’t produce omega-3s on its own, a steady intake from food (or supplements) is essential.
 Why Omega-3s…

 -